Gladys Boss Shollei

-Gladys Jepkosgei Boss Shollei is a Kenyan politician who is currently the Deputy Speaker of the Kenya National Assembly and woman representative for Uasin Gishu county She is a member of the United Democratic Alliance.
+Gladys Jepkosgei Boss is a Kenyan politician who is currently the Deputy Speaker of the Kenya National Assembly and woman representative for Uasin Gishu County She is a member of the United Democratic Alliance.

 Early life

-Shollei obtained a Bachelor of Laws degree from the University of Nairobi, a Diploma in Law from Kenya School of Law, a master's degree from University of Cape Town and an MBA from Jomo Kenyatta University of Agriculture and Technology.
+Gladys obtained a Bachelor of Laws degree from the University of Nairobi, a Diploma in Law from Kenya School of Law, a master's degree from the University of Cape Town, and an MBA from Jomo Kenyatta University of Agriculture and Technology.

-She worked as a lecturer at the University of Nairobi and as Kenya's Deputy Chief Election Officer before becoming chief registrar of the judiciary of Kenya.
+She worked as a lecturer at the University of Nairobi and as Kenya's Deputy Chief Election Officer before becoming Chief Registrar of the Judiciary of Kenya.

-She was dismissed from her position of chief registrar of the judiciary in 2013 on grounds of gross misconduct and corruption.
+She was dismissed from her position of Chief Registrar of the Judiciary in 2013 on grounds of gross misconduct and corruption.
 She challenged her dismissal in court, arguing she was not given an opportunity to defend herself and although the Industrial Court originally upheld the case in her favour, the Court of Appeal ruled in 2014 that her dismissal was lawful.
 In 2017 she was acquitted of criminal charges of corruption and abuse of office.